New Jersey Travel Guide: Jersey Shore, Cape May, Boardwalks, Food, and Planning Tips

 New Jersey has a stronger outdoor side than many travelers expect.
 Delaware Water Gap is one of the best options for hiking, river views, scenic overlooks, and fall color.

 The Pine Barrens offer paddling, quiet forest roads, wildlife, and tea-colored creeks.
 Sandy Hook combines beaches, biking, lighthouse history, and views across the water.
-Wildlife refuges and coastal trails add another layer for birders and nature-focused travelers.
+Island Beach State Park, wildlife refuges, and coastal trails add another layer for birders, anglers, photographers, and nature-focused travelers.

 For travelers who like outdoor trips in nearby Pennsylvania, New York, or Connecticut, New Jersey can be a surprisingly practical nature add-on.